artur-rios/personal-blog/README.md

 ## Test

 After building you can run the build locally.
 On the root folder, run the command `./serve.bat <blog version>`.
-Your default browser will open with the blog version you choose, running under `http://localhost:8000`.
-If not version is specified, the default version (en) will run.
+Open your browser on `http://localhost:8000` to visualize the version you choose.
+If no version is specified, the default version (en) will run.

 ### Test example